 Dates: 8th – 10th January 2023

-Venue: State Art Gallery, Opp.
-Rabindra Bhawan, Guwahati
+Venue: State Art Gallery

 About the Exhibition

-The National Exhibition of Paintings held in Guwahati was a remarkable artistic gathering that brought together 50 eminent and emerging artists from across India.
-The exhibition showcased a diverse range of contemporary artworks, offering visitors a rich visual experience and an opportunity to engage with India’s vibrant art scene.
+The National Exhibition of Paintings held in Guwahati was a remarkable artistic gathering that brought together nearly 50 eminent and emerging artists from across India.

-The National Exhibition of Paintings held in Guwahati was a remarkable artistic gathering that brought together 50 eminent and emerging artists from across India.
-The exhibition showcased a diverse range of contemporary artworks, offering visitors a rich visual experience and an opportunity to engage with India’s vibrant art scene.
+The exhibition showcased a diverse collection of contemporary artworks, offering visitors a rich visual experience and an opportunity to engage with India’s vibrant artistic traditions.

 Highlights